swisscom/dop_common/doc/plan_format_v0.0.1.md

 This will include all the nodes with a certain role to a step.

 roles and nodes can be mixed, dop_common will simply merge the list of nodes.
 However there has to be at least one node in every step.

-### canary_host

-If this flag is set to true DOPi will randomly choose one host and apply the step in a first round only to this host and only run the others in parallel, once this step succeeded.
-This flag is set to fals by default.

 ### command